chenwangyong/chenwangyong.github.io/_pages/about.md

 🔥News
 ======
++ Jul.
+2024: Journal paper is accepted by IEEE Transactions on Components, Packaging, and Manufacturing (TCPMT) Journal.
+Congratulations to Haifeng Chen and all the collaborators and sponsors!
++ Jul.
+2024: Journal paper is accepted by IEEE Photonics Journal.
+Congratulations to Jiahui Chen and all the collaborators and sponsors!
 + May.
-2024: Journal paper is accepted by T-ED.
+2024: Journal paper is accepted by IEEE Transactions on Electron Devices (T-ED).
 Congratulations to Yaoyang Lyu and all the collaborators and sponsors!
 + Mar.
-2024: 4 conference papers are accepted by ISEDA2024.
+2024: 4 conference papers are accepted by IEEE ISEDA2024.
 Congratulations to Yutao Chen, Binyu Yin, Ling Xiong, Zhengxin Zhang and all the collaborators and sponsors!

 <script async src="//busuanzi.ibruce.info/busuanzi/2.3/busuanzi.pure.mini.js"></script>
 🐾<span id="busuanzi_container_site_pv">Total views: <span id="busuanzi_value_site_pv"></span></span>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;